sdras/frontendmasters-svganimation/README.md

 * [Part Two](https://slides.com/sdrasner/frontendmasters2/)
 * [Part Three](https://slides.com/sdrasner/frontendmasters3/)

+All pens used in the slide lectures are in this [Codepen Collection](http://codepen.io/collection/XvBQJQ/).

 Included in this repo are some very basic GSAP starter kits.

 ##Part One, Section Three